 One of the most asked-about itineraries we keep hearing about is an Oregon Coast road trip.
 Traveling the Oregon coast is a spectacular experience.
 Having lived near the Oregon coast, in Arcata, California, for 40 years, I have traveled to many of these places, many times.
 It is a gorgeous drive and definitely worth a family or couples’ road trip.
 This itinerary will give you some ideas on where to stay and what to see on your 6-7 day Oregon Coast road trip.
 As a bonus, we’ll show you how you can do it using some of those hotel points you’ve been acquiring.
 For more information on how to plan any trip, look here.

 We are going to start in Portland, Oregon.
 Located on two rivers, Columbia and Willamette, Portland is a beautiful city.
-The capital of Oregon is definitely the largest city on our itinerary.
-It is also an easy city to fly into if you want to fly and then rent a car.
+It is an easy city to fly into if you want to fly and then rent a car.
 You can definitely use airline miles to fly there or simply drive your own car to Portland.

 There are many hotels in Portland that you can use hotel points on for free stays.
 Hyatt, Marriott, Holiday Express (IHG), and Hilton all have hotels in the Portland area.
 I personally like to stay at a hotel with free breakfasts when I travel with family.
 It really cuts down on the costs.